James Thompson (racing driver)

 Edward James Thompson (born 26 April 1974 in York, England) is a British auto racing driver.
-He has twice been champion of the British Touring Car Championship (BTCC), and was third in the 2007 World Touring Car Championship.
+He has twice been champion of the British Touring Car Championship (BTCC) and the European Touring Car Cup, and was third in the 2007 World Touring Car Championship.

 Racing career

 British Touring Car Championship

 Thompson started racing in the BTCC in a privately entered Peugeot 405 in 1994, his performances earning him a factory Vauxhall drive for 1995.
 He became the youngest ever race-winner that year, also taking two pole positions, before his season was cut short by a crash at Knockhill giving him an eye injury.
 1996 was a transitional year with the new Vauxhall Vectra, although Thompson took a victory at Snetterton, moving up from fifth in a two-lap burst in which Roberto Ravaglia and Rickard Rydell collided, Joachim Winkelhock spun, and Alain Menu broke down.

 In 1997, Thompson joined Honda, finishing fifth in the championship in 1997, third in 1998, and fourth in 1999.
 He missed two rounds through a concussion sustained in a 12G backwards accident at Brands Hatch in 2000, but returned to racing at Knockhill, and was able to finish ninth, having been pre-season favourite for the title.

 When Honda pulled out for 2001, Thompson joined Team Egg Sport, racing their Vauxhall to four wins and third overall – enough to earn him a return to the factory Vauxhall team for 2002, which featured a titanic three-year battle with team-mate Yvan Muller in their dominant Astra.
 Thompson was BTCC champion in both 2002 and 2004, and was second in 2003 behind Muller.